yoDon/Electron.NET-React-Typescript-MobX/README.md

 I've tried to keep this sample simple so there isn't a lot of extra stuff not everyone needs, but I did include a React WebView wrapper component because it's so common to want to use WebViews in Electron and they're tricky in React and trickier still when using React with Typescript, and I included an example of how a WebView can be used to make a Hybrid Web App that loads an existing web page and grants it native client functionality when the web page is running inside the electron app.

+### Bug Bug Bug (begin)

+At the time of this writing there's an [Electron.NET issue](https://github.com/ElectronNET/Electron.NET/issues/71) with OSX and Linux production builds only able to run once.
+Hopefully by the time you're reading this that issue has been fixed.

+### Bug Bug Bug (end)

 ## TODO